 In 1993, Bush defeated incumbent Ann Richards to become the governor of Texas.
 His record as governor was impressive and included securing bipartisan support for a complete overhaul of the Texas educational system (the first such overhaul in 50 years), and welfare and tort reform.
 That the demands of his job were not excessive helped matters.

-Smith spends a chapter exclusively outlining details of that night and how Bush won the election against a stiff Al Gore.
-Despite the drama surrounding his election, Bush came to the presidency with vigor and spent the first couple of months in office pushing the No Child Left Behind act.
+The events of election night in 2000 are already well-known to document here.
+Smith spends a chapter outlining details, including the back-and-forth between the Bush and Gore camps regarding conceding the Presidency.
+Despite the drama surrounding his election, Bush came to the presidency with vigor and spent the first couple of months in office pushing the No Child Left Behind act, his attempt at education reform.

 And then 9/11 happened.